Rohith2320/rag-research-assistant/README.md

 ## Known Limitations & Future Work

 **Current limitations:**
-- PDF tables are not extracted accurately — structured data in tables may be missed
+- PDF tables don't extract cleanly.
+Data stored in tables (like vulnerability comparison tables in the Kim paper) gets missed or garbled by PyPDF.
+PyMuPDF would handle this better.
-- In-memory vector store resets on restart (tradeoff to avoid file locking on Windows)
+- The vector store resets on every restart.
+Deliberate tradeoff to avoid a Windows file locking issue where ChromaDB held database files open and crashed when reprocessing papers.
-- Architecture scales to ~10-15 papers; 30+ papers requires paper-level summary indexing
+- Architecture starts degrading around 15 papers.
+Per-paper retrieval gets slow and routing becomes less reliable as topics overlap.
+Scaling to 30+ papers requires a paper-level summary index as a first retrieval stage.
-- Keyword-based evaluation is a proxy — LLM-as-judge scoring would be more precise
+- Evaluation uses keyword matching as a proxy for correctness.
+Two questions were marked wrong due to keyword mismatches, not actual system failures.
+RAGAS or LLM-as-judge scoring would be more precise.

 **Planned improvements:**
 - [ ] PyMuPDF integration for accurate table extraction